-The Monroe County Water Authority is the largest water supplier in the region, furnishing water to approximately 525,000 people in the region through 155,000 services on a retail or direct basis and 32,000 services on a wholesale basis in Monroe County.
-Only the City of Rochester and the Village of Webster still operate their own water production facilities.
-The Water Authority was created by the State as a public benefit corporation and, consequently, Monroe County does not have direct authority over its management and operation.
-However, under State law the Monroe County Legislature has control over some activities of the Water Authority.
-Most important, the County Legislature must review the Authority's capital program.
-Approval by the County Legislature is necessary if the Authority wishes the County to issue bonds for any capital project.
-Also, the County Legislature appoints the members of the Monroe County Water Authority.
+The Monroe County Water Authority is the largest water supplier in the region, furnishing water to over 650,000 people in the region through 170,000 services on a retail or direct basis and 20,000 services on a wholesale basis.
+The Water Authority serves Monroe County and portions of each of the surrounding counties.
+The City of Rochester and the Village of Webster still operate their own water production facilities, however, the City and the Water Authority have an exchange agreement whereby each obtains substantial quantities of water from the other's production source.

 Due to the size of the Water Authority's operation, substantial economies of scale are being realized in meeting the County's increasing public water supply requirements.
 This scale allows for increased effectiveness in the production, transmission and storage of our water resources.
-The objective of using Lake Ontario as the principal source of supply allows the Authority to enjoy an unlimited supply of good raw water, thereby, avoiding the water quality problems that have been experienced by many smaller public suppliers in the County.
+The objective of using Lake Ontario as the principal source of supply allows the Authority to enjoy a relatively unlimited supply of high quality raw water, thereby, avoiding the water quality problems that have been experienced by many smaller public suppliers in the region.